-There is a whole variety kinds of sourdough, that you can prepare and use for soups, it depends on the flour you use.
+There is a whole variety kinds of starters, that you can prepare and use for soups, it depends on the flour you use.
 I prefer oatmeal one, because you can get very fresh flour on the spot- all you need to do is to grind oatmeal in an old coffee mill:) If you plan to make 100% traditional Żurek, use rye flour and follow the instructions below.

-If you plan to cook natural, healthy and delicious Polish beets Borscht, for example for Polish traditional Christmas Eve, you need to prepare beets kvas/ sourdough for borscht few days before.
+If you plan to cook natural, healthy and delicious Polish beets Borscht, for example for Polish traditional Christmas Eve, you need to prepare beets kvas/ leaven for borscht few days before.
 Kvas is actually a water from fermented beets.

 From this amounts of ingredients you will get about 2 portions od kvas to borscht.
-I usually prepare more sourdough.
+I usually prepare more leaven.
 One portion I use for Borscht and the rest I refrigerate and drink everyday half a cup of it.
 I love this taste, it is also very healthy drink.
 When you drink kvas, you get vitamins, minerals and probiotics.
 It’s so good to your immune.